Springbar Skyliner Tent Review

 At 10 ft by 14 ft (140 sq. ft) the Skyliner can sleep up to eight people.
 Though I’d say that’s without cots and leaving most or all the gear outside.
 It is, however, very comfortable for my family of five and Huck, the dog.
 If you’re only two, this will feel luxuriously large.

-Windows and sleeping bags arranged in springbar skyliner tent
+Windows and sleeping bags arranged in Springbar Skyliner tent

 There is plenty of space for my family of five, and the huge windows provide a lot of air flow.